kyoo2023/Pre_Group/README.md

 ## Preparation Conditions & Implementation Process:

 ### 1. Clone the template repository
-Clone the template repository and connect the cloned repository with the group project via GitHub's SSH keys:
-...
+1. Clone the Repository:
+· Open Terminal or Command Prompt.</br>
+· Use the git clone command with the repository's SSH address to clone it, e.g., git clone git@github.com:user/repo.git.</br>

 ### 2. GoogleTest
 Our group decided to use the GoogleTest tool，because GoogleTest provides a comprehensive set of features for writing and organizing tests and GoogleTest integrates well with popular build systems like CMake.Here are some of the steps we take to use GoogleTest：